-- The In Progress icon () indicates that the test is currently being executed. - The Aborted icon (\(\int\)) indicates that the test was aborted. - NOTE: Not all diagnostic tests support the Abort option.
+- The In Progress icon ( ) indicates that the test is currently being executed. - The Aborted icon ( ) indicates that the test was aborted. - NOTE: Not all diagnostic tests support the Abort option.
 If a test's status is Ready, it can be aborted.
-Only tests that support the Abort option can be aborted when in the Executing state. - The Suspended icon () indicates that the test was suspended and may be restarted again at a later time. - NOTE: Not all diagnostic tests support the Suspend feature. - The OK icon () indicates that the test executed successfully and no errors were encountered. - NOTE: The Abort/Suspend/Abort All options are not available until a few seconds after queuing is complete.
-All queued tests must have the Status column filled in the table for the Abort/Suspend/Abort All option to be available.

-- The non-critical icon () indicates that non-critical errors were encountered during the execution of the test. - The Critical icon () indicates that the test has failed. - 5 Click the Results tab to see a brief description of the test execution result.
-The Results column contains a brief description of the results of the tests.
-You can also double-click anywhere in the row to see the details of a particular test, which is displayed as a pop-up window.
-For example, if the application encountered a non-critical error while executing a test, the Results column displays a brief description of the nature of the error and any actions to take.
+Only tests that support the Abort option can be aborted when in the Executing state. - The Suspended icon ( ) indicates that the test was suspended and may be restarted again at a later time. - NOTE: Not all diagnostic tests support the Suspend feature. - The OK icon () indicates that the test executed successfully and no errors were encountered - NOTE: The Abort/Suspend/Abort All options are not available until a few seconds after queuing is complete.
+All queued tests must have the Status column filled in the table for the Abort/Suspend/Abort All option to be available. - The non-critical icon ( ) indicates that non-critical errors were encountered during the execution of the test. - The Critical icon (\\) indicates that the test has failed. - 5 Click the Results tab to view the test execution result.
+The Results column contains a brief description of the test results.
+You can also double-click any row to view the Device, Test and Result Details window. - If the application displays a critical error while executing a test, the Results column provides a brief description of the nature of the error and the resolution.
+It also displays the error code, the validation code, and the service tag of the system in the following format: